PROgRESS T32 Trainees

 Postdoctoral Research Fellow, School of Nursing

 Dr. Kimpel is a Postdoctoral Research Fellow at Vanderbilt University.
 She attended Kent State University, earning her BSN and MA in philosophy, focusing on healthcare ethics.
 Several end-of-life patient experiences as a burn and palliative care nurse motivated her to complete a Ph.D. in Nursing Science at the Vanderbilt University School of Nursing.
-Dr. Kimpel’s research centers around patient and family autonomy and equity for marginalized populations.
+Her research centers on patient and caregiver autonomy.
 Her current work explores associations of resilience and childhood experiences with advance care planning among affordable housing residents to build tailored interventions and implementation strategies.

 Joseph Starnes, MD, MPH